The science behind FLOWN

 Implementation intentions have since been found to be a highly effective trigger for successfully forming new habits and following through on goals across a range of settings.

-By committing the time and showing up, you’re getting the positive effects of implementation intentions to help you meet your goals.
+By committing the time and (virtual) place you're showing up, you’re getting the positive effects of implementation intentions to help you meet your goals.

-Accountability is to do with the positive social pressure that’s experienced when our actions are answerable to peers.
+Accountability is the positive social pressure that’s experienced when our actions are answerable to peers.

 A 2010 study by the American Association for Talent Development found that the probability of completing a goal increased to 65% when the intention to achieve it was shared with someone.